+This is better than AMAZON!
 This is a very smart way to keep your earbuds neat and tidy!
 Simply glue two clothespins together, and wrap your earbud cords around them.
 It’s a fantastic way to store your headphones and keep them untangled and tidy.
 And if you want to decorate them, you have a chance to show off your signature style.
 Cute!

 4. Fun Organization Tip With Clothespins

 If you love a good to-do list, but prefer to keep it off your counters or desk and out of your way, we have a smart organization tip for daily tasks, and this one is so cool.
 Simply hang your to-do lists on pretty painted clothespins!

 Decorate your clothespin if you wish, but don’t let plain clothespin keep you from putting this slick tip to work for you today!
 Plain ones work just as well as pretty clothespins.

 5. Create Some Fresh Air With a Clothespin

 Here’s a quick tip for freshening up your car.